-Sport-Specific Selection Criteria:
+Additional Selection Criteria:

-- Division II results versus teams with a winning record. - In-region strength of schedule (opponents' average winning percentage and opponents' opponents' average winning percentage). - In-region Ratings Percentage Index (RPI).
+- In-region strength of schedule (opponents' average winning percentage and opponents' opponents' average winning percentage). - In-region Ratings Percentage Index (RPI). - Performance Indicator (PI).
+Refer to Appendix C on page 22

 Additionally, input is provided by regional advisory committees for consideration by the Division II Men's Lacrosse Committee.
 A Division II governing sports committee must contact a regional advisory committee before making its final selection of teams if the committee selection differs from the regional advisory committee's.
 Coaches' polls and/or any other outside polls or rankings are not used by the Division II Men's Lacrosse Committee for selection purposes.
 All Division II games, including provisional and conference tournament games, will be used for selections.